f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module3.rst

 .. _module3:

 ..
-NOTE:: The goal of this module is to explain the Stress-Based and Behavioral DoS configuration options.
+NOTE:: The goal of this module is to explain DoS profile configuration options.
 The module does not contain any exercises.
-If you are already familar with a the settings you can skip to module 5.
+If you are already familar with a the settings in an Application Security DoS profile you can skip to module 4.

 Stress-Based and Behavioral DoS Profile Settings
 =================================================

 In this module, we will review the various settings for configuring Stress-based and Behavioral DoS protections in more detail.
-We will not review each and every setting, leaving that exercise up to the reader, but instead will focus on key settings which will most likely require attention during a production deployment.
-More detail on each individual setting can be found by viewing the **Help** on left side of the |bip| Configuration Utility (GUI).
+We will not review each and every setting, but instead we will focus on key settings which will most likely require attention during a production deployment.
+More detail on each individual setting can be found by viewing the Help Menu on left side of the |bip| Configuration Utility (GUI) or product documentation.

 Review Stress-Based Dos Profile Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To appreciate the powerful nature of |awaf|'s Behavioral DoS feature, it first makes sense to analyze one of the other L7 DoS protection mechanisms.
+To appreciate the powerful nature of |awaf|'s Behavioral DoS feature it first makes sense to analyze one of the other L7 DoS protection mechanisms.
 For this exercise, we will examine the options and behaviors of the Stress-based DoS protections available in an Application Security DoS profile.

 To review the settings below, navigate to **Security ›› DoS Protection ›› DoS Profiles**, click the DoS profile **insecureapp1_dosprofile** created earlier for this module, then click **Behavioral & Stress-based Detection** in the **Application Security** navigation menu, and set the **Operation Mode** to **Transparent**.

 |stressbased|

-1. **Operation Mode**
-   Defines the operational mode for the stress-based dos protection feature.
+**(#1) Operation Mode -** Defines the operational mode for the stress-based dos protection feature.
 Available options include: Blocking, Transparent, Off.
 Blocking means feature will detect, report, and mitigate.
 Transparent means feature will detect, report, but will not mitigate.
 Off means the feature is disabled.

-2. **Threshold Mode**
-   Defines how |awaf| derives thresholds to be used in detecting the TPS component of a stress-based attack.
+**(#2) Threshold Mode -** Defines how |awaf| derives thresholds to be used in detecting the TPS component of a stress-based attack.
 Options include:

       * **Manual**: Administrator explicity configures TPS and percentage thresholds based on their knowledge of the environment or specific requirements.
       * **Automatic**: |awaf| monitors traffic rates automatically and calculates the thresholds based on normal traffic volume to the application.

-3. **Stress-based Detection Options**
-   |awaf| can trigger an attack if any/all of the following detection methods exceed the thresholds defined or calculated for the detection method:
+**(#3) Stress-based Detection Options -** |awaf| can trigger an attack if any/all of the following detection methods exceed the thresholds defined or calculated for the detection method:

       * **By Source IP**: A specific source IP has exceeded the thresholds defined in the detection thresholds.
       * **By Device ID**: A specific device has exceeded the thresholds defined in the detection thresholds.
 Device ID is |awaf| calculating a fingerprint for a given device.
 The feature requires Javascript injection for proper operation.
 However, the feature offers the benefit of detecting a specific device, even if the attack varies its source IP address.